Data-Science-NDegree-MRusso/DSND-P4-Experiment-Design/README.md

 # Experiment Design

 ## Overview
-This is portfolio exercise completed as part of the Udacity Data Science Nanodegree.
+This was a portfolio exercise completed as part of the Udacity Data Science Nanodegree.
 Being a _portfolio_ activity was not subject to actual rating.

 The dataset provided was originally used as a take-home assignment provided by Starbucks for their job candidates.
 The data for this exercise consists of about 120,000 data points split in a 2:1 ratio among training and test files.